 About This Course

 In this rapidly changing world, a postgraduate course can serve different needs and give you that extra edge that today’s employers are looking for, or secure that much-needed promotion.
-Whatever your academic or professional goals, the School of Education’s long tradition of academic excellence will help you get there.
+Whatever your academic or professional goals, the School of Education and Human Development’s long tradition of academic excellence will help you get there.

-Our full-time Education Studies MA is a 15 month taught programme that caters for the needs of those who wish to gain an MA degree through intensive full-time study.
+Our full-time Education Studies MA is a 12-month taught programme that caters for the needs of those who wish to gain an MA degree through intensive full-time study.
+Students have a choice of modules that total 180 credits.
 The course has been designed to appeal to both home and international students.

 - Curriculum Development (30 credits)